 Like other commodities and products, transportation is a key component of the beef industry.
 Live cattle and beef are moved by truck in all segments of the beef industry from pasture to plate.
 Some ranchers operate their own trucking fleets to ship cattle but most rely on professional livestock haulers that operate semi-truck and trailer combinations with specially designed trailers to comfortably transport livestock.
-Most ranchers depend on pickup and gooseneck combinations to haul livestock to market, move cattle between pastures and conduct the necessary chores and tasks common to a working cattle ranch.
-CCA supports limited regulation for these vehicle combinations.
+Most ranchers also depend on pickup and gooseneck combinations to haul livestock to market, move cattle between pastures and conduct the necessary chores and tasks common to a working cattle ranch.